hslawnagem/chat-tutorial/class1/chat-tutorial-part-2.md

 }
 ```

-One thing you may notice about the code is that we are able to specify where code will run with `if (Meteor.isClient` and `if (Meteor.isServer)`[^client-server-folders].
+One thing you may notice about the code is that we are able to specify where code will run with `if (Meteor.isClient` and `if (Meteor.isServer)`<sup>[1](#client-server-folders)</sup>.
 That means the the first line, `Messages = new Mongo.Collection("msgs");` runs on both client and server.
 On the server, it creates a MongoDB collection called `Messages` (referenced as `msgs` internally by MongoDB), and on the client, it makes a similarly named collection with Minimongo.

 ![if](../img/if.png)